Bubbler-4/cargo-boj/README.md

 Tests your code against example test cases for the given problem.

 * Test cases are fetched once and then cached.
+The cache can be refreshed with `-r, --refresh` flag.
 * A colored diff is provided when a test fails with Wrong Answer.
 * The exit status is 1 if and only if:
-    * the problem is not one of "Special Judge (스페셜 저지)", "Two Steps (투 스텝)", or "Score (점수)", and
+    * the problem is not one of "Special Judge (스페셜 저지)", "Score (점수)", "Two Steps (투 스텝)", or "Interactive (인터랙티브)", and
     * the output is not identical to the expected output and/or the program finished with a runtime error.
 * `-p, --spj-prompt` flag is provided so that you can chain `test` and `submit` commands and still avoid submitting obviously incorrect solutions to SPJ problems.